elasticpath/react-pwa-reference-storefront/index.md

 Audience
 ---------------------
-This document is written for experienced JavaScript developers and front-end UI developers who want to learn how to customize/extend HTML5 Reference Storefront.
+This document is written for experienced JavaScript developers and front-end UI developers who want to learn how to customize/extend REACT Reference Storefront.

 * * *